nseguias/cw-plus/packages/cw20/README.md

 ### Messages

-`IncreaseAllowance{spender, amount, expires}` - Set or increase the allowance such that `spender` may access up to `amount + current_allowance` tokens from the `info.sender` account.
+`IncreaseAllowance{spender, amount, expires}` - Sets or increases the allowance such that `spender` may access up to `amount + current_allowance` tokens from the `info.sender` account.
 This may optionally come with an `Expiration` time, which if set limits when the approval can be used (by time or height).